The First Day in London

 Hyde Park

-I had enough time to go back to the hotel.
-I went to Kensington Garden again.
-I might have no chance to go to Hyde Park again, so I went way down east.
-I walked in Hyde Park from the north end to Serpentine Lake.
-After that, I headed for my hotel in the dusk of the evening.
+I still had plenty of time before returning to the hotel.
+I went back to Kensington Gardens, then decided that since I might not have another chance to visit Hyde Park, I should walk farther east.
+I entered Hyde Park from the north side and walked all the way to the Serpentine.
+After that, I headed back to my hotel in the evening dusk.

 Comments